Loading...

 Admin

-The memorandum seeks to achieve objectives that ensure smooth rail transport of domestic and containerized cargo as well as customs-cleared import and export containers between PSA Mumbol and CONCOR terminals.
-There is an objective that sees to the utilization of existing space and facilities at PSA Mumbai in order to aggregate, stage, and evacuate the cargo.
-Promotion of rail evacuation in order to ease congestion on the roads is another objective.
-In addition, the partners will seek to minimize turnaround time and cost effectiveness
+The MoU seeks to achieve objectives that ensure smooth rail transport of domestic and containerised cargo as well as customs-cleared import and export containers between PSA Mumbai and CONCOR terminals.
+In addition, the partners will seek to minimise turnaround time and cost effectiveness.

 Rail Freight